 Everything You Need to Know About Lake Erie, Ohio Fishing

-With an average of 1.5 million fish caught in Lake Erie every year, you won't go home empty handed.
-While the lake is known for steelhead, a number of different gamefish live in its waters and provide plenty of great fishing opportunity.
+With an average of 1.5 million fish caught in Lake Erie every year, you won't go home empty-handed.
+While the lake is known for steelhead, many other gamefish live in its waters and provide a variety of phenomenal fishing opportunities.

-To the majority of anglers fishing on Lake Erie means steelhead, steelhead, steelhead.
-The lake and its tributaries provide one of the best fisheries for steelhead in the world and the fish is the signature of the area.
-The best steelhead and lake trout fishing will often be found in a part of the lake called the mountain, where the lake is deepest and the cold-water fish will congregate as the water warms elsewhere.
+For most of the anglers on Lake Erie, fishing means steelhead, steelhead, steelhead.
+The lake and its tributaries are one of the best steelhead fisheries in the world and the fish is the signature of the area.
+The best steelhead fishing will often be found in a part of the lake called the mountain, where the lake is deepest and the cold-water fish will congregate as the water warms elsewhere.

 Beware the Weather

 When heading out on Lake Erie always be careful and consider your safety.
 When in doubt, contact a guide to take you out and ensure the conditions are good.
 Lake Erie is the shallowest of the great lakes and is prone to more severe weather including fast shifts from calm rollers to large waves as well as significant fog.
 When you're ready to take a trip, head out of Cleveland, Buffalo, Detroit, or Toledo as your major jumping-off points to get out on the water.

 To Make sure you plan your trip at the best time, check out the weather forecast for Lake Erie here.